mlcourses/lab-3-blog-post-group2_cs281/post.md

 3. Use below code in the Arduino program

-#### Note: You may want to calibrate the analog input by changing the number taht you are deviding the paramter val
+#### Note: You may want to calibrate the analog input by changing the number taht you are dividing the paramter val.
+171 may not work and might need to be adjusted.
-#### Note: You may use print statement to check the value and make sure pins 11-13 are pouptiing the corresponding binary value for the LEDs
+#### Note: You may use print statement to check the value and make sure pins 11-13 are pouptiing the corresponding binary value for the LEDs.
 ```
 const int potpin = 0;
 const int WAIT = 1000; // 1 second delay